-Celebrate Endangered Species Day Friday, May 15, and All Week!
+Celebrate Endangered Species Every May and All Year 'round!

 The Endangered Species Act is one of America’s most effective and important environmental laws.
 It represents a commitment by the American people to work together to protect and restore those species most at risk of disappearing forever.
 Recent polling shows 84 percent of Americans support the Endangered Species Act, and 87 percent agree that it is a successful safety net for protecting wildlife, plants, insects, and fish from extinction.